luxfhe/relayer-sdk/docs/public-decryption.md

 # Public Decryption

-This document explains how to perform public decryption of FHEVM ciphertexts.
+This document explains how to perform public decryption of LuxFHE ciphertexts.
 Public decryption is required when you want everyone to see the value in a ciphertext, for example the result of private auction.
 Public decryption can be done using the Relayer HTTP endpoint.